Infrared Portable Heaters: Safety, Efficiency & Buying Guide

 Direct Heat Delivery

 Infrared heaters warm people and surfaces quickly, reducing the need to heat unused air.
-This is particularly beneficial in:
+This is particularly beneficial in offices with fluctuating occupancy, workshops, studios, meeting rooms and home offices.

 Reduced Energy Waste